Skip to content

 This will need a t-lang FCP. @joshlf would be good to write a summary for t-lang, knowing that they will lack all the context we have here. :)

-@RalfJung RalfJung added T-lang Relevant to the language team, which will review and decide on the PR/issue. needs-fcp This change is insta-stable, so needs a completed FCP to proceed. labels Feb 20, 2025
+@RalfJung RalfJung added T-lang Relevant to the language team needs-fcp This change is insta-stable, or significant enough to need a team FCP to proceed. labels Feb 20, 2025

 @RalfJung